• Skip to main content

 In the Romanian deadlift, you hold the bar while you are standing and then hinge (push) your hips (butt) back towards the wall and lower the barbell to a bit lower than your knees.

-Then, drive your hips forward to stand up.
+Then, drive your hips forward by squeezing your glutes together to stand up.

-Do three sets of 8 repetitions using the barbell alone for a couple of weeks if necessary.
+Do three sets of 8 repetitions using the barbell alone for a couple of weeks to get accustomed to the hip hinge.

 As you feel more comfortable, add weight to the barbell.